 § 8.43 Restricting the Ability of a Parent Filing a Motion for Modification

 The court has the power to require a party to file a request for leave from the court for permission to file a motion for modification.
 P.B. § 25-26(g).
 Such a request must append the proposed motion for modification.
 P.B. § 25-26(g).
 The facts contained within the motion must be sworn to either by the moving party or a person having knowledge of the facts.
 P.B. § 25-26(g).
-If there is no objection within 10 days of the serving the motion, then the court may decide the request for leave with or without a hearing.
+If there is no objection within 10 days of serving the motion, then the court may decide the request for leave with or without a hearing.
 P.B. § 25-26(g).
 If an objection is filed, the matter will place the motion on the next calendar or another date, in the discretion of the court.
 P.B. § 25-26(g).
 Such a hearing, where an objection has been file, is mandatory and the court may not rule on the motion for leave until the hearing his held.
 Morera v.
 Thurber, 162 Conn.
 App.
 261 (2016).

-In extreme circumstances, the court may restrict a parent in filing a post judgment motion for custody and visitation or require the parent meet certain conditions prior to filing a motion to modify.
+In extreme circumstances, the court may restrict a parent in filing a post judgment motion for custody and visitation or require the parent to meet certain conditions prior to filing a motion to modify.
 A parent engaging in behavior which is detrimental to the minor child and which results in custody changing to the other parent may be prohibited from filing a motion for modification unless certain conditions are met.
 Eisenlohr v.
 Eisenlohr, 135 Conn.
 App.
 337 (2012).
 Such conditions could include the completion of a psychological evaluation which a litigant previously refused to complete.
 Martocchio v.
 Savoir, 130 Conn.
 App.
 626 (2011).
 A party who has a history of mental illness may be required to authorize the release of his or her medical records prior to seeking an order of unsupervised visitation.
 Stancuna v.
 Stancuna, 135 Conn.
 App.
 349 (2012).

 #Comment Begins